mzdyb/network-configuration-as-code/README.md

 It showcases **Configuration as Code (CaC)** approach with **Source of Truth (SoT)** defined in Github where network configurations are defined in YAML files and deployed via Ansible playbooks.
 Two different configuration methods are presented here:

 - **Declarative configuration** with Ansible **Network Resource modules**
-- **emplate-based configuration** with Ansible **Config modules**
+- **Template-based configuration** with Ansible **Config modules**

-With CaC approach the best practice is to implement configuration paradigm shift where we are switching to configuring network from SoT (this repository) instead of implementing changes directly on devices.
+With CaC approach the best practice is to implement paradigm shift where we are switching to configuring network from SoT (this repository) instead of implementing changes directly on devices.
 Configuration is then automatically implemented on network devices using Ansible.

 ## Network Topology
 The following lab environment was created with Containerlab: